nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 #### Practice type 2: Randomized Practice Trials

 Randomized trials are very similar to what they sound like.
-Each participant will recieve 6 different trials (each with a different stimulus) based upon a randomizer that Gorilla completes automatically.
+Each participant will recieve 6 different trials (each with a different stimulus word) based upon a randomizer, just like how you randomized the regular experimental trials.

 #### Make the displays 🛠️